pagi-org/spec/pagi.md

 This API is intended as a computationally cheap way to walk through a document and make decisions based on the content.
 The Stream is the lowest level API for reading and writing pagi structures.
-This API can be though of as a stream of events.
+This API can be thought of as a stream of events.
 Each event type has a set of parameters.
 Some of these events define a "context" -- and as such come in START/END pairs.
 Some of these events simply provide values.